-The evidence?
-Consider first the weird things kids that say during tests of cognitive development.
+Where's the evidence?
+Consider first the weird things that young children say.

-“Are there more red flowers or more flowers?
+The adult asks, "Are there more red flowers or more flowers?"

 Kids younger than six usually answer "There are more red flowers."

-A child watches a puppet show about Maxi and his mother.
+A child watches a puppet show about two characters -- Maxi and his mother.
+The story goes like this:

-“When Maxi comes back, where will he look for the chocolate?”
+"When Maxi comes back, where will Maxi look for the chocolate?"

-Before the age of four, most kids say that Maxi will look for the chocolate in the new location, not the blue cupboard.
+Before the age of four, most kids say that Maxi will look for the chocolate in the new location, not in the blue cupboard.
+It's as if children assume that their own knowledge is automatically shared by others.

-Now he says that the top row contains fewer coins.
+Now she says that the top row contains fewer coins.

 It’s no surprise that children are sensitive to the social context of language--what linguists call “pragmatics.”